dlartey/leetcode/README.md

-# leetcode-solutions
+# leetcode
-This contains most of the leetcode problems I have solved
+This repo contains the solutions to the leetcode problems I've solved.